-BikeSafe is your opportunity to be assessed by a serving police-graded motorcyclist, who will identify your strengths and address any weaknesses.
+BikeSafe is your opportunity to be assessed by a police-graded motorcyclist or approved BikeSafe observer, who will identify your strengths and address any weaknesses.

 IAM RoadSmart offers advanced qualification through their advanced rider course.
 Courses are delivered by trained IAM volunteers and facilitated via a network of local IAM Roadsmart groups.
 At least three to six months are required to complete IAM RoadSmart advanced motorcycle training.